Kassouley/gpuXmm/README.md

 ```bash
 ./gpuXmm check -m100 -a
 ```
-will check all kernels for a 100x100 matrix and compare it with the basis kernel
+will check all available kernels for a 100x100 matrix and compare it with the basis kernel

 Use the '-h' option for more information